Add a VR Object Light

 ...to do this

-A Directional light source will illuminate all object surfaces equally and is not affected by the position of the object the light source is attached to.
+Directional A directional light source will illuminate all object surfaces equally and is not affected by the position of the object the light source is attached to.
 The direction of the light is specified relative to the object axes, and hence, is affected by the orientation of the object in the world.

-To create the effect of a light bulb which illuminates in all directions.
+Point To create the effect of a light bulb which illuminates in all directions.

-A Point light source provides general localized lighting - the light intensity reduces as you move away from the light.
+A point light source provides general localized lighting - the light intensity reduces as you move away from the light.

-To create the effect of a searchlight, spotlight, headlight or a torch.
+Spot To create the effect of a searchlight, spotlight, headlight or a torch.

-A Spot light provides directional, localized lighting.
+A spotlight provides directional, localized lighting.

 0.1 = weak - torch